luiisca/obsidian-periodic-notes-calendar/README.md

 - **Open notes at startup**: Automatically open or create a periodic note (daily, weekly, monthly, quarterly, or yearly) when launching your vault..
 - [**Locale Customization**](#locale-customization): Allows users to set a default locale for the calendar interface, filename formatting, and week start day.
 - [**Customizable Appearance**](#customization): Modify the plugin's UI to match your style using CSS snippets, with full control over colors, layouts, and elements.
-  Switch locales on the fly via the command palette or disable the command if not needed.

 ## Usage